ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 ## How are incentives calculated?

 OBOL incentives are based on validator staking rewards.
 They are calculated daily and tracked off-chain.
-The higher the effectiveness and uptime of your validators, the more incentives you will accumulate.
+The higher the effectiveness and uptime of your validators, the more incentives you will generate.

 If the total staking rewards \( R \) for a validator are split among operators with percentages \( p_1, p_2, ..., p_n \), the rewards \( O \) for each operator can be calculated as:

 Cᵢ = R × pᵢ × 0.01 × 1.01

 where pᵢ is the split percentage for the i-th operator.
 We multiply by 1.01 to ensure that the full 1% contribution is accurately distributed among operators, compensating for the initial deduction of 1% from the total rewards.

-## I’m already running a mainnet Obol DV?
-What about me?

-If you are running an existing mainnet DV without the 1% split, you will not have tracked incentives and will need to deploy a new DV configuration to participate.

 ## Do I need to run my own validator to participate?